• Home

 Campers will work together to explore new worlds, solve mysteries, and overcome challenges, all while building social skills in a fun and inclusive environment.

-Pokemon Battle Camp - TBD
+Pokemon Battle Camp

 In Pokémon Battle Camp, campers will dive into the world of the Pokémon Trading Card Game over four exciting days (Monday–Thursday).
 Participants will learn how to play the game, engage in friendly tournament-style battles, and get hands-on experience building or modifying then testing decks.